-Joseph M. Humire is a national security expert, specialized in analyzing Transregional Threat Networks in the Western Hemisphere.
-Mr. Humire provides regular briefings and lectures on combating international terrorism, countering transnational organized crime, and China, Russia, Iran and Hezbollah’s influence in the Americas to various entities within the U.S. Department of Defense, as well as prominent think tanks and universities worldwide.
+Joseph M. Humire is a foreign policy and national security expert, analyzing Transregional Threat Networks in the Western Hemisphere.
+He provides regular briefings and lectures on the convergence of international terrorism and transnational organized crime, as well as countering China, Russia, and Iran’s malign influence in the Americas to various entities within the U.S. government, as well as prominent think tanks and universities worldwide.
 He has testified numerous times before the U.S. Congress as well as the European and Canadian Parliament.
-Mr. Humire has also served as an expert witness to several important terrorism trials in South America, including an ongoing trial of an accused Hezbollah operative in Peru.
+Mr. Humire has also served as an expert witness to several important terrorism trials, including trials of accused Hezbollah operatives and ISIS affiliates in South America.

-Mr. Humire currently serves as the executive director of the next generation, national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C.
-Prior to SFS, he served in the U.S. Marine Corps with a combat tour in Iraq and a multinational training exercise UNITAS in Latin America and the Caribbean.
+Mr. Humire currently serves as the executive director of the national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C and is a visiting fellow in The Heritage Foundation’s Douglas and Sarah Allison Center for Foreign Policy.
+Prior to think tanks, he served in the U.S. Marine Corps with a combat tour in Iraq and a multinational training exercise UNITAS in Latin America and the Caribbean.
 After leaving the military, he graduated from George Mason University with a degree in Economics and Global Affairs.
 Mr. Humire began building SFS’s global network of more than 100 security scholars in almost 30 countries worldwide as the Director of Institute Relations at the Atlas Economic Research Foundation.

-Mr. Humire’s unique blend of military experience, economics education, and expertise in asymmetric warfare offers a unique perspective to U.S. foreign policy and national security grounded in American values and leadership.
+Mr. Humire’s unique blend of military service, economics education, and expertise in asymmetric warfare offers a unique perspective to U.S. foreign policy and national security grounded in American values and leadership.